The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

 \subsection{Acknowledgements}

-We would like to thank Johan de Jong, Matthew Emerton, Sergey Gorchinskiy, Ariyan Javanpeykar, Shizhang Li, Benjamin Martin, and Akshay Venkatesh for interesting discussions related to this project.
+We would like to thank Johan de Jong, Matthew Emerton, Sergey Gorchinskiy, Ariyan Javanpeykar, Caleb Ji, Shizhang Li, Benjamin Martin, Bjorn Poonen, Akshay Venkatesh, Thomas Kr\"amer, and Marco Maculan for interesting discussions related to this project.
+We would like to thank the three anonymous referees for numerous helpful comments.

-This work was conducted while Will Sawin served as a Clay Research Fellow.
+This work was conducted while Will Sawin served as a Clay Research Fellow, and, later, was supported by NSF grant DMS-2101491.
 Brian Lawrence would like to acknowledge support from the National Science Foundation.
 We met to work on this project at the Oberwolfach Research Institute for Mathematics, Columbia University, and the University of Chicago; we would like to thank these institutions for their hospitality.